nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

-* We can also change the block material for each house using the function `choose_one` which randomly picks between parameters which you pass in - as it's quite long lets breat the line to make it easier to read:
+* We can also change the block material for each house using the function `choose_one` which randomly picks between parameters which you pass in - as it's quite long lets break the line to make it easier to read:

         for i in range(0,10):
             house(choose_one(BRICK_BLOCK,COBBLESTONE,BEDROCK,SANDSTONE),